Pick your Poison: Undetectability versus Robustness in Data Poisoning Attacks: Introduction

 \textbf{Problem.} Consider a provider who trains a deep image classifier using web-scraped data and deploys their model for a downstream task such as content moderation, like OpenAI with CLIP~\cite{radford2021learning}.
 The provider, being trustworthy, must balance the trade-off between high model accuracy and integrity but needs to train on large, web-scraped datasets to achieve the former.
 The threat is an attacker who poisons a small number of samples during training to evade content moderation during inference.
 With CLIP, it has been demonstrated that backdooring succeeds by poisoning only $400$ out of $400$ million image-label pairs~\cite{radford2021learning}.
 The provider needs a method to mitigate data poisoning while training an accurate model.

-To counter backdooring, the provider can (i) sanitize the training dataset~\cite{borgnia2021dp, Tran2018SpectralSI, chen2018detecting, shan2022poison} or (ii) use algorithmic defenses during~\cite{du2019robust, liu2018fine, li2021anti, huang2022backdoor, dolatabadi2022collider} or after training~\cite{wang2019neural, liu2018fine, li2021nad} or during inference~\cite{doan2020februus,xiang2022patchcleanser}.
-However, none of these methods can withstand all attacks in practice~\cite{wu2022backdoorbench}.
-Existing data sanitation methods have been broken by more covert attacks~\cite{doan2021lira,koh2022stronger}, and existing algorithmic defenses during or after training substantially deteriorate the model's accuracy on clean data~\cite{wu2022backdoorbench, doan2021backdoor}.
-While poisoning attacks have been tested against large models such as CLIP~\cite{carlini2022poisoning}, the evaluation of defenses is lagging behind.
-No existing defense shows effectiveness against all existing data poisoning attacks, which has called into question whether web-scraped training is at all desirable~\cite{carlini2022poisoning}.
+To counter backdooring, the provider can apply defenses before or after training.
+Before training, the provider can (i) filter how data is collected~\cite{carlini2023poisoning}, (ii) sanitize data using trusted curators~\cite{borgnia2021dp, Tran2018SpectralSI, chen2018detecting, shan2022poison} or (iii) use algorithmic defenses to train robust models~\cite{du2019robust, liu2018fine, li2021anti, huang2022backdoor, dolatabadi2022collider}.
+After training, providers can evaluate their models to (v) detect unwanted behavior~\cite{wang2019neural,guo2019tabor} or (vi) pre-emptively repair models suspected of containing a backdoor~\cite{liu2018fine,li2021neural} using limited high-quality data from trusted sources.
+However, none of these methods have been shown to withstand existing attacks~\cite{wu2022backdoorbench,doan2021backdoor}.
+Data sanitation defenses have been broken by stronger attacks~\cite{doan2021lira,koh2022stronger}, algorithmic defenses have only been tested on small-scale datasets with less than $100$k samples, and post-training defenses either fail to detect attacks or fail to repair the model while preserving accuracy~\cite{wu2022backdoorbench}.
+The vulnerability to data poisoning has called into question whether web-scraped training is at all desirable~\cite{carlini2022poisoning}.

-\textbf{Post-Training Defenses.} Existing post-training defenses~\cite{liu2018fine, li2021neural, wang2019neural,wu2021adversarial} are designed to (i) detect whether the model contains a backdoor~\cite{wang2019neural} or (ii) disable the backdoor~\cite{liu2018fine,li2021neural,wu2021adversarial} by \emph{repairing} the model using a limited set of trusted (non-poisoned) data.
-However, these defenses have studied undetectability and robustness in isolation~\cite{li2021nad, wang2019neural, liu2018fine}, whereas an attacker wants to design an attack that is both undetectable and robust.
-We make fundamental observations on the undetectability/robustness trade-off for a data poisoning attack and show that attackers who \emph{over-poison} by injecting too many samples become detectable, whereas attackers who \emph{under-poison} are not robust.
-Our findings raise the bar for all data poisoning attackers who need precise control over the number of samples injected during training to maximize both goals.

-During training, the model learns a lower-dimensional, latent representation of images known as the \emph{latent space}.
-The latent space encodes salient characteristics relevant to the classification task and can be visualized to interpret the model~\cite{ramesh2022hierarchical}.
-While there are methods to enhance latent representations through regularization~\cite{frosst2019analyzing} or latent space alignment~\cite{morcos2018insights}, no method exists to maximize the \emph{dissimilarity} between two latent spaces to achieve model repair.
-Our idea is to find a repaired model with latent representations that are orthogonal to the poisoned model's representations in order to weaken spurious correlations between the trigger and target class using a limited set of clean, trusted data.